csiro-robotics/FactoFormer/README.md

 # FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pre-Training

-The official repository of the paper [FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pre-Training](https://ieeexplore.ieee.org/document/10360846) Accepted to IEEE Transactions on Geoscience and Remote Sensing.
+The official repository of the paper [FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pre-Training](https://ieeexplore.ieee.org/document/10360846) Accepted to IEEE Transactions on Geoscience and Remote Sensing, December 2023.

 [//]: # (We introduce a novel factorized transformer architecture called _FactoFormer_ with self-supervised pretraining for hyperspectral data.
 This network architecture enables factorized self-attention and factorized self-supervised pre-training focusing on learning salient representations in both spectral and spatial dimensions.)